bus710/matrix/README.md

 #### 5. Generate a SSH key and push it to RPI

-The host and RPI should share ssh key to use the SFTP extension.
+The host and RPI should share a SSH key to use the SFTP extension.

 ```
 ssh-keygen -t rsa -b 2048 -v